Knot Theory and Error-Correcting Codes: Introduction

 In this paper, we initiate the study of error-correcting codes in connection with mathematical knot theory, establishing a link between these two research domains.
 To our best knowledge, our paper is the first attempt to systematically and rigorously bridge coding theory with knot theory, except for the BSc and MSc theses of the second author of this paper~\cite{nijsten2019knots,nijsten2022knots}.

-The way we associate codes to knots is via (Fox or Dehn) colorings of the \textit{knot diagram}.
-A knot diagram is a planar representation of a knot that can be divided into \textit{strands}.
+The way we associate codes to knots is via (Fox, Dehn or Alexander-Briggs) colorings of the \textit{knot diagram}.
+A knot diagram is a planar representation of a knot that can be divided into \textit{strands}, \textit{regions} and \textit{crossings}.
 These can be assigned \textit{colors}, which are elements of a commutative ring $R$ and where the coloring rules depend on some invertible element $t \in R$.
 The code is then constructed by using the \textit{coloring matrix} as a \textit{parity check matrix}; see Sections~\ref{sec:1} and~\ref{sec:2} for the definitions.

 The paper then investigates how properties of knots translate into properties of the associated error-correcting code.
 To do so, we also establish some new properties of knot colorings.
 Most of our results focus on the length and the dimension of the associated code, but we are also able to prove some properties of the minimum distance (whose study appears to be a challenging task).